zafarRehan/custom_OD_architecture_from_scratch/README.md

 ## Classes
-The model classifies 16 different categories which includes 15 animals depicted below and 1 background class
+The model classifies 16 different categories which includes 15 animals shown below and 1 background class
 <img src="all_classes.png" width=700/>

 ## Architecture
 The model architecture is a rather simple one but works good enough to begin with.
 <img src="model architecture.png" width=700/>

+### Model Summary

     Model: "model_1"
     __________________________________________________________________________________________________